JanssenProject/jans/docs/admin/auth-server/reporting-metrics/README.md

 If both month range parameters (`start-month` or `end-month` ) and `month` parameter are used at the same time AS will return 400 Bad Request error.

-Note that data returned by endpoint is calculated and depending on request can be expensive to recalculate each time.
+Note that data returned by endpoint is calculated and depending on request can be **expensive** to recalculate each time.
-Thus data (response) is cached during one hour and is not refresh during this period.
+Thus data (response) is cached during one hour and is not refreshed during this period.

 **Example:** response when `format=jsonmonth`